 I – Indicates the descending motor fibers from the spinal cord to the soft tissue.

-Blue dot – Indicates sensory stimuli which travel from peripheral receptors to the spinal cord.
+Blue dot – Indicates sensory stimuli that travel from peripheral receptors to the spinal cord.

-White dot – Indicates the nerve impulses which travel inside the spinal cord between the sensory center in the posterior horn and the motor center in the anterior horn.
+White dot – Indicates the nerve impulses that travel inside the spinal cord between the sensory center in the posterior horn and the motor center in the anterior horn.

 Red dot – Indicates vasodilatory response from the spinal cord to the soft tissue where the peripheral receptors are stimulated.

-Green dot – Indicates the pathway of the vasodilatory impulses which travel to the soft tissue using the loop of the axon reflex.
+Green dot – Indicates the pathway of the vasodilatory impulses that travel to the soft tissue using the loop of the axon reflex.

-Now let us put the chain of events into motion (turn on to interactive diagram).
-When the sensory receptors are activated by massage strokes they send signals to the CNS (moving blue dot) using the ascending (i.e., to the spinal cord) sensory fibers of the peripheral nerve (letter ‘F’ on the diagram).
-After the stage of initial reflex vasoconstriction, the spinal cord starts to recognize massage strokes as harmless and decreases vasconstriction tone, triggering vasodilation.
-This is the time the axon reflex kicks in enforcing vasodilation
+Now, let us put the chain of events into motion (turn on the interactive diagram).
+When the sensory receptors in the soft tissues are activated by massage strokes, they send signals to the CNS (moving blue dot) using the ascending (i.e., to the spinal cord) sensory fibers of the peripheral nerve (letter ‘F’ on the diagram).
+After the initial reflex vasoconstriction, the spinal cord begins to recognize massage strokes as harmless and decreases vasoconstriction, triggering vasodilation.
+This is when the AR kicks in, enforcing vasodilation.

-As several studies have shown, the practitioner may expect vasodilation only if he or she used intense massage techniques.
-The effleurage won’t trigger the axon reflex (Severini and Veranado, 1967).
-As Hansen and Christiansen (1973) found in a very elaborate study which involved examination of vasodilation using radiosotope 133Xe clearance from the skin, subcutaneous and muscle tissue effleurage triggers vasodilation only while it is applied.
+As several studies have shown, the practitioner may expect vasodilation only if using intense massage techniques.
+The effleurage alone won’t trigger the AR (Severini and Veranado, 1967).
+As Hansen and Christiansen (1973) found in a very elaborate study examining vasodilation using 133Xe radioisotope clearance from the skin, subcutaneous, and muscle tissue, effleurage triggers vasodilation only while it is applied.
 Vasodilation stops in 2 minutes after cessation of effleurage strokes.
-Vasodilation was registered much longer after the application of percussion and kneading techniques, which are more effective tools because they additionally engage the axon reflex.
+Vasodilation was observed for a much longer period after the application of percussion and kneading techniques, which are more effective because they also engage the AR.

-Carlsson et al. (2006) considered axon reflex as one of the most important vasodilatory mechanisms which explain the clinical outcomes of acupuncture treatment.
+Carlsson et al. (2006) considered the axon reflex one of the most important vasodilatory mechanisms underlying the clinical outcomes of acupuncture treatment.

 Practical Tip 1

-As we discussed above, the first reaction of the body to massage strokes in the new area is vasoconstricion.
-Thus the application of the more intense and elaborate techniques will prolong the vasocontriction period and as a result, the practitioner loses time.
-The initial effleurage helps to cease vasocontriction earlier and prepare tissue for the application of techniques which will trigger axon reflex.
+As we discussed above, the body’s initial response to massage strokes in a new area is vasoconstriction.
+Thus, if the therapist starts with intense techniques, it will prolong the vasoconstriction period and, as a result, the practitioner will lose impact.
+The initial effleurage helps relieve initial vasoconstriction and prepares the tissue for techniques that will trigger the AR.

 CENTRAL MECHANISM OF VASODILATION (CMV)

 CMV means that the central nervous system is directly responsible or partly involved in local or general vasodilation.
-There are three major mechanisms which massage therapy uses to stimulate vasodilation locally and generally.
-They are central inhibition of vasoconstriction, vaso-motor reflex and viscero-somatic reflex.
+There are three major mechanisms by which massage therapy stimulates vasodilation locally and generally.
+They are:

-Central inhibition of vasoconstriction assists local and general vasodilation indirectly by inhibiting activity of the sympathetic nervous system which predominantly controls our body during day hours as well as while we have any type of emotional or physical stress.
+Central inhibition of vasoconstriction indirectly supports local and general vasodilation by reducing sympathetic nervous system activity, which predominantly controls the body during daytime hours and under any type of emotional or physical stress.
 Thus, vasodilation as a result of CIV is a product of decreased vasoconstriction.
 CIV is one of the keystones of the stress-reduction massage.
-Medical massage therapy also relies on this mechanism.
-For example, the inhibitory regime of massage therapy, which is the initial component of trigger point therapy, uses CIV to optimize the effectiveness of the treatment.
+Medical Massage therapy also relies on this mechanism.
+For example, the Inhibitory Regime of massage therapy, the initial component of Trigger Point Therapy, uses CIV to optimize treatment effectiveness.

-The concept of CIV as a main component of stress reduction and muscle relaxation was initially formulated in 1939 – 1940 by Dr. E Jacobson after almost 15 years of experimental and clinical observations.
-Later Jacobs (1960) and Valentine (1884) also concluded that inhibition of the vasomotor center by massage decreases activity of the sympathetic (stress) division of the autonomic nervous system, which, in turn, plays an important role in vasodilation and the overall decrease of stress level.
+The concept of CIV as a primary component of stress reduction and muscle relaxation was initially formulated in 1939-1940 by Dr. E. Jacobson, based on almost 15 years of experimental and clinical observations.
+Later, Jacobs (1960) and Valentine (1984) also concluded that massage inhibits the vasomotor center in the brain, decreasing the activity of the sympathetic (stress) division of the autonomic nervous system, which, in turn, plays an important role in vasodilation and the overall decrease in stress levels.

-A recently published excellent book (Korthuis, 2011) which summarizes scientific data on blood circulation in the skeletal muscles also addresses this issue.
+The excellent book on the subject (Korthuis, 2011) summarizes scientific data on blood circulation in the skeletal muscles and also addresses this issue.
 It is worthwhile to cite.

 Vasomotor Reflexes (VR)

-VR are under control of the vasomotor center which is in charge of the peripheral vasoconstriction and vasodilation in arterioles.
-Thus these reflexes are directly responsible for the blood flow though the tissue and inner organs.
-The vasomotor center is located in the medulla oblongata part of the brain (see Diagram 3) which also controls cardiac function as well as coughing, sneezing, vomiting and swallowing.
+VRs are under the control of the vasomotor center, which is in charge of the peripheral vasoconstriction and vasodilation in arterioles.
+Thus, these reflexes are directly responsible for blood flow through tissues and inner organs.
+The vasomotor center is located in the medulla oblongata of the brain (see Diagram 3) and also controls cardiac function, as well as coughing, sneezing, vomiting, and swallowing.

 Diagram 3.
 Medulla oblongata

-As we have discussed, VR are mostly controlled by the sympathetic division of the autonomic nervous (stress) system and under normal physiological conditions the arterioles throughout the body under 50% of maximal constriction (Bullock et al. 1984).
-Thus, when we discuss the matter of vasodilation we should refer mostly to the level of the vasoconstruction or vasomotor tone (Davis, Hill, 1999; Korthuis, 2011).
-In such cases the peripheral vasodilation is a direct sequence of the decreased level of the physiological vascoconstruction or activity of sympathetic (stress) nervous system.
-In simpler words, this means lesser vasomotor tone, stronger and longer vasodilation.
+As we have discussed, VRs are mostly controlled by the sympathetic division of the autonomic nervous (stress) system, and, normally, the arterioles throughout the body are less than 50% of maximal constriction (Bullock et al. 1984).
+Thus, when we discuss vasodilation, we should primarily refer to the level of vasoconstriction or vasomotor tone (Davis, Hill, 1999; Korthuis, 2011).
+In such cases, peripheral vasodilation is a direct consequence of reduced normal vasoconstriction or of decreased sympathetic (stress) nervous system activity.
+In simpler terms, this means massage – inhibition of the vasomotor center – stronger, longer-lasting vasodilation.

-The existence of VR triggered by massage therapy was originally shown by Prof. Zabludovsky (1913) who used a plethsymograph to register the phenomenon of increased blood flow in the forearm opposite to the massaged and in both calves of the same subject.
-VR and their correaltion with massage therapy were extensively studied by Ebeland and Wisham (1956).
-Using various tests including rate of radiosodium clearance from the massaged and non-massaged tissues, the authors concluded that massage therapy triggers local and general vasodilation via VR.
+The existence of VRs triggered by massage therapy was first demonstrated by Prof. Zabludovsky (1913), who used a plethysmograph to record increased blood flow in the forearm opposite the massaged area and in both calves of the same subject.
+VRs and their correlation with massage therapy were extensively studied by Ebeland and Wisham (1956).
+Using various tests, including the rate of radiosodium clearance from the massaged and non-massaged tissues, the authors concluded that massage therapy triggers local and general vasodilation via VRs.

-Chernigovsky (1980) intensively researched the function of peripheral receptors and especially baroreceptos which control the degree of constriction/dilation of blood vessels and consequently blood flow.
-At first the author used massage as one of the tools to study the activity of peripheral receptors and their adaptation.
-However, initial data convinced the author to examine massage therapy as a tool to help evaluate and explain the outcomes of the study.
+Chernigovsky (1980) conducted extensive research on the function of peripheral receptors, especially baroreceptors, which regulate the degree of constriction/dilation of blood vessels and, consequently, blood flow.
+At first, the author used massage as one of the tools to study peripheral receptor activity.
+However, initial data led the author to dig deeper and examine massage therapy as a tool to elucidate its impact on local and general vasodilation.

-Based on obtained data, Dr. Chernigovsky developed a very interesting theory which tried to explain what profound impact massage strokes have on general and local vasodilation.
-According to this theory, the body’s capillary network serves as a major reflex zone of the entire cardio-vascular system.
-The upper vosomotor centers, heart and all vascular components all the way to arterioles adjust their function according to the changes in the capillary network.
-In this case, correctly applied massage strokes trigger local vasodilation, but the entire capillary network reacts with reflex vasodilation and it helps to decrease peripheral vascular resistance to cardiac work.
+Based on the experimental data, Dr. Chernigovsky developed a very interesting theory to explain the profound impact of massage strokes on both general and local vasodilation.
+According to this theory, the body’s capillary network serves as a reflex zone of the entire cardiovascular system.
+Thus, the upper vasomotor centers, the heart, and all vascular structures, down to the arterioles, adjust their functions in response even to local changes in the capillary network.
+Dr. Chernigovsky’s work explains the effectiveness of Medical Massage Therapy in the early stages after a heart attack.
+Here is a logical chain of events:

-Severini and Venerado (1967) showed that application of massage techniques on the one leg triggers the vasodilation in the opposite leg.
-Recently Prilutsky (2003) conducted a pilot study for Beverly Laboratory of the Vascular Studies in Los Angeles.
-The author examined the effect of Swedish massage in the form of application of various effleurage techniques and medical massage techniques on the arterial blood circulation in the lower extremities of healthy adults.
-Pulse Volume Recording (PVR) Photopletismograph and Termography were used to compare arterial blood circulation in both groups, The largest changes were registered in PVR.
+Severini and Venerado (1967) showed that applying massage techniques to one leg triggers vasodilation in the opposite leg.
+The same data was supported by Prilutsky (2003), who conducted a pilot study for the Beverly Laboratory of Vascular Studies in Los Angeles.
+The author examined the effect of Swedish Massage, applied using various effleurage and Medical Massage, on arterial blood circulation in the lower extremities of healthy adults.
+Pulse Volume Recording (PVR), Photoplethysmograph, and Thermography were used to compare arterial blood circulation in both groups.
+The largest changes were registered in PVR.
 What is important about this study is that all measurements were conducted in the lower extremity opposite to the massaged one.
 Let’s review the data from one of the subjects.

-The study involved two massage practitioners, one who practices Swedish massage and one who practices medical massage.
-The original value of PVR in the lower right extremity of the subject was 0.81.
-After Swedish massage was performed for 15 minutes on the lower left extremity the PVR dropped to 0.73, i.e., arterial blood perfusion even slightly decreased on the opposite, non-massaged lower extremity.
-At this moment the medical massage practitioner started to work on the same subject for 15 minutes and the PVR almost immediately started to climb.
-At the end of 15 minutes PVR on the lower extremity was 1.22.
-Thus arterial blood perfusion was almost double if compared to 0.73 value when the medical massage practitioner took over.
-After the treatment PVR continued to climb, and at the end of the second hour it was 1.63.
+The study involved two massage practitioners, one who practices Swedish Massage and one who practices Medical Massage.
+The original PVR value in the lower right extremity of the subject was 0.81.
+After a 15-minute Swedish massage of the lower left extremity, the PVR on the right dropped to 0.73, indicating that arterial blood perfusion even slightly decreased on the opposite, non-massaged lower extremity.
+At that moment, the Medical Massage practitioner began working on the same subject for 15 minutes, and the PVR began to climb almost immediately.
+At the end of 15 minutes, PVR on the unmassaged lower extremity was 1.22.
+Thus, arterial blood perfusion was almost twice the 0.73 value when the Medical Massage practitioner took over.
+After treatment stopped, PVR in the unmassaged extremity continued to rise, and at the end of the second hour it was 1.63.

-In the recently conducted study, the impact of connective tissue massage on blood circulation in type 2 diabetic patients was examined by Castro-Sanchez et al., (2011).
-Ninety-eight type 2 diabetes patients with stage I or II peripheral arterial disease were randomly assigned to a clinical and control group.
-Using various tests and equipment the authors compared blood circulation in the toes of patients with type 2 diabetes.
+Castro-Sanchez et al. (2011) examined the impact of Connective Tissue Massage on blood circulation in patients with Type 2 diabetes.
+Ninety-eight Type 2 diabetes patients with stage I or II peripheral arterial disease were randomly assigned to a clinical and control group.
+Using various tests and equipment, the authors compared blood circulation in the toes of patients with Type 2 diabetes.

-Interestingly, the authors tested the effectiveness of connective tissue massage (clinical group) against magnetotherapy (control group) while patients in both groups continued to receive standard medical care for type 2 diabetes.
-The statistical evaluation of obtained data allowed the authors to conclude that:
+Interestingly, the authors tested the effectiveness of Connective Tissue Massage (clinical group) against magnetotherapy (control group) while patients in both groups continued to receive standard medical care for type 2 diabetes.
+The statistical evaluation of the obtained data allowed the authors to conclude that:

 “Connective tissue improves blood circulation in the lower limbs of type 2 diabetic patients at stage 1 or 11-a (P<.05) and may be used to slow the progression of peripheral arterial disease.”